 When a caregiver is cognizant of the signs of caregiver stress and actively works to combat this stress, the caregiver will be better able to provide care and for a much longer period of time.
 Whenever possible, family and friends should also be sure to support the caregiver and to be on the lookout for any signs of caregiver stress.

-With the continued graving of our nation and the anticipated increase in caregiving by family members, if we do not adhere to these practices, our nation's next disabling epidemic will likely be caregiver stress.
+With the increased stress of COVID-19 and the anticipated increase in caregiving by family members, if we do not adhere to these practices, our nation's next disabling pandemic will likely be caregiver stress.